 For more information, contact Chris Gillespie at Davis Hardware or email email@example.com.

 Parade marshalling takes place at Rick MacLeish Memorial Community Centre parking lot.
-Anyone withing to enter a float is asked to contact Cannington Lion Bo Enss before the parade by calling 705-432-3241 or emailing email@example.com.
+Anyone wishing to enter a float is asked to contact Cannington Lion Bo Enss before the parade by calling 705-432-3241 or emailing firstname.lastname@example.org.

 Awards will be given to the best floats based on the following criteria: